Nature has a fascinating property, discovered by Max Planck: action is quantized. Or, in simple terms: change occurs in smallest steps.

 "Action is not a quantum observable."
 This statement is wrong; there is a linear and self-adjoint operator for action.
 (In fact, there are several operators that yield action in the classical limit.)
 Many textbooks present one or several of these operators.
 Among them is the textbook by Schwinger.

 "Action is not quantized - Planck's result was part of the old quantum theory and was changed later on."
 Wrong statement, in contrast with observation.
 Planck's result was not changed later at all, but confirmed by thousands of researchers, without any exception.
 Planck's heirs do not need to give back his Nobel prize medal.
-In fact, the "old" quantum theory has been proven to be fully correct, to be equivalent to the "new" quantum theory, and to be very useful in calculations and teaching (see literature).
+The "old" quantum theory has been proven to be fully correct, to be equivalent to the "new" quantum theory, and to be very useful in calculations and teaching (see literature).

 "Action is not quantized" is claimed in several social networks.
 However, experiments, starting with those of Planck himself, prove the opposite.
 Nowadays such experiments are performed every day in laboratories around the world.